 How To Save A File Into A Subfolder.

 Sometimes you’ll want to put your file into a folder that’s inside one of your main folders, a subfolder.
-As an example suppose you wanted to save an image file into a folder called Doodles that’s inside your main Pictures folder.
+In this example I’m going to save an image file into a folder called Doodles that’s inside your main Pictures folder.

 To begin with, it’s exactly the same as above.